VysotskiVadim/VysotskiVadim.blog/_drafts/jetpack-navigation-result-to-parent.markdown

 ## This is it

 Go and try the wrapper in the [example app](https://github.com/VysotskiVadim/jetpack-navigation-example/blob/master/app/src/main/java/dev/vadzimv/jetpack/navigation/example/navigation/Result.kt).
-Hope it makes your code easier as well.
+Hope the wrapper makes your code easier as well.